Azure-Samples/avm-terraform-labs/README.md

   }
   ```

-1. Run `terraform init -upgrade` to install the AVM module for Virtual Networks.
+3. Run `terraform init -upgrade` to install the AVM module for Virtual Networks.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.virtual-network.tf` file and look at each of the properties, paying close attention to the `source` and `version` properties.
 1. Apply the changes with Terraform.
+Hint: `terraform apply -auto-approve`.
 1. Review the deployed resources in the Azure Portal.
 1. Commit the changes to git.